Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

 Although an EOC region exists in an isolated 1D Mott memristor, the topological constraint limits the dynamics it can possess, making it impossible to exhibit persistent oscillations.
 In the last two sections (Section 5 -- 6), we lift the topological constraint for an isolated 1D Mott memristor by coupling it to one or more reactive elements, raising the system dimensionality and the dynamical complexity.
-For simplicity, we choose a voltage-biased Pearson–Anson relaxation oscillator formed by a Mott memristor coupled with a parallel capacitor and a series resistor as an example 2D nonlinear system for our analysis~\cite{Pearson21}.
+For simplicity, we choose a DC voltage ($V_\text{dc}$) biased Pearson–Anson relaxation oscillator formed by a Mott memristor coupled with a parallel capacitor $C_\text{p}$ and a series resistor $R_\text{s}$ as an example 2D nonlinear system for our analysis~\cite{Pearson21}.
 The same analysis procedure can be applied to higher-dimensional systems, such as spiking neuron circuits consisting of two or more Mott memristors coupled with passive and reactive elements.

-In Section 5 we first apply local linearization techniques on this example system, including the dimension reduction approach, the Jacobian matrix method, and the trace-determinant plane classification, to study stability and qualitative behaviors about its hyperbolic fixed points.
-The dimension reduction approach treats a Mott memristor in parallel with a capacitor as a composite 1D nonlinear element.
+In Section 5 we first apply local linearization techniques on this example system, including the element combination approach, the Jacobian matrix method, and the trace-determinant plane classification, to study stability and qualitative behaviors about its hyperbolic fixed points.
+The element combination approach treats a Mott memristor in parallel with a capacitor as a composite second-order nonlinear element.
 The small-signal transfer function of the dimension-reduced system has a pair of complex conjugate poles.
 We derived the Nyquist plot and a 2D phase diagram of the system's poles visualizing the LP and EOC regions in the circuit parameter space.
-These results are corroborated by the the trace-determinant plane analysis of the Jacobian linearized 2D system, which reveals a stability-change bifurcation as the parametric (trace, determinant) locus crosses the zero-trace axis as one of the three circuit parameters is varied (parallel capacitance, series resistance, and voltage bias).
-However, analysis of stability behavior about a non-hyperbolic center requires additional theoretical tools, since the Hartman-Grobman theorem is not applicable~\cite{Hartman60,Grobman59}.
+These results are corroborated by the the trace-determinant plane analysis of the Jacobian linearized 2D system, which reveals a stability-change bifurcation as the parametric (trace, determinant) locus crosses the zero-trace axis as one of the three circuit parameters is varied ($R_\text{s}$, $C_\text{p}$ and $V_\text{dc}$).
+However, analysis of stability behavior about a non-hyperbolic center requires additional theoretical tools, since the Hartman-Grobman theorem is not applicable with the loss of hyperbolicity~\cite{Hartman60,Grobman59}.